adenicole/alx-pre_course/README.md

-This is Adedoyin Adeyemi *ALX-PRE_COURSE* on Git and Git hub.
+This is Adedoyin Adeyemi *ALX-PRE_COURSE* on Git and Github.

 There are various Git commands which includes;
 - ``` git add .```